chipsalliance/firrtl-spec/spec.md

 Probe types are parametric over the type of data that they refer to, which is always passive (as defined in [@sec:passive-types]) even when the probed target is not (see [@sec:probes-and-passive-types]).
-Probe types cannot contain probe types.
+Probe types cannot contain reference types.

 Conceptually probe types are single-direction views of the probed data-flow point.
+They are references to the data accessed with the probe expression generating the reference.

 Examples: